 Huntsville is home to some of the smartest people in the United States.
 Seriously, people here really are rocket scientists.
 And if they’re not rocket scientists, they know one or two!
 When you put a bunch of really smart people together, they make some really wise choices — like the Land Trust of North Alabama — ensuring there are lots of fun things to do in Huntsville to improve the quality of life for residents and visitors.

 The Land Trust preserves farms and natural areas in the Huntsville area to enhance the quality of life for its people (and creatures).
 Nature preserves include the 1,100+ acre Monte Sano Nature Preserve, 843+ acres at Wade Mountain Nature Preserve and 971 acres at Blevins Gap Nature Preserve.
 Combined, the preserves provide more than 65 miles of free public trails to explore, some easier than others.

 On my hike, I learned how to identify spider wort (and other plants), listened for bird calls (but didn’t figure them out — birding needs practice) and learned the history of the region.
 I enjoyed hiking with local experts whose enthusiasm for the area is infectious.

 Volunteers lead hikes throughout the year for those who want to learn more about the area.
 Other events, such as kayaking on the Flint River are available (fees for some events).
-If you prefer to take your own hike, here’s a guide to the current trail maps.

 2. Campus 805, 2620 Clinton Ave.
 W